 Name of Organization:

 Name of Event:

 Name of Contact Person:

 Contact Person Phone Number:

 Contact Person Mailing Address:

 Contact Person Email Address:

 Date of Event: Number of Years Held

 Description of Event:

 The following page must be completed showing your budget in detail.
-REVENUES Anticipated use of funds (advertising, prizes, incentives, etc.) AND EXPENSES.
+REVENUES AND EXPENSES.
+Anticipated use of funds (advertising, prizes, incentives, etc.)

-Certification: I understand the State of Texas limitation placed on use of HOT funds and ce funds will be used only for purposes described in the JTTB guidelines.
-I fully understand the grant application process, rules governing the application and the proboard.
-I intend to use this grant for the event to forward the efforts of the city of Junction in promoting the quality of life and/or tourism and the convention/hotel industry by attracting valunction into the city. ocess established by the directly enhancing and
+Certification: I understand the State of Texas limitation placed on use of HOT funds and certify that the requested funds will be used only for purposes described in the JTTB guidelines.
+I fully understand the grant application process, rules governing the application and the process established by the board.
+I intend to use this grant for the event to forward the efforts of the city of Junction in directly enhancing and promoting the quality of life and/or tourism and the convention/hotel industry by attracting visitors from outside Junction into the city.

-I have read the grant application process including the rules governing the application and process. the reimbursement
+I have read the grant application process including the rules governing the application and the reimbursement process.

-I understand that if I am awarded funds by the city, any deviation from the approved project governing the application may result in the partial or total withdrawal or total reimbursement funds used for equipment purchases must be included in this application.
-Other equipment in your Grant Application or unforeseen, must be approved by JTTB prior to the purchase. nt of the funds.
-Grant
+I understand that if I am awarded funds by the city, any deviation from the approved project or from the rules governing the application may result in the partial or total withdrawal or total reimbursement of the funds.
+Grant funds used for equipment purchases must be included in this application.
+Other equipment purchases not included in your Grant Application or unforeseen, must be approved by JTTB prior to the purchase.

-Signature: Date:
+Signature: Date: ------------ -------